Matthew Wearn

+Matthew Wearn OAM (born 30 September 1995) is an Australian competitive sailor.
+He won gold at the 2020 Summer Olympics and the 2024 Summer Olympics in the men's Laser class.

 Wearn has been sailing since he was five years old.
 He chose the sport over a possible career in Australian Rules football.
 He was inspired by Beijing Olympic champions Elise Rechichi and Tessa Parkinson who came to his local sailing club in Perth to show young sailors the gold medals they had won in the 470 class.

 Career

 Wearn won silver medals at the Laser World Championships in 2018, 2019 and 2020.
-He qualified to represent Australia at the 2020 Summer Olympics in Tokyo 2021, winning the gold medal in Laser.
-He is currently engaged to the Belgian sailer Emma Plasschaert.
+He qualified to represent Australia at the 2020 Summer Olympics in Tokyo 2021, winning the gold medal in Laser event.

 In the 2022 Australia Day Honours Wearn was awarded the Medal of the Order of Australia.
+In 2023, awarded Male Able-Athlete of the Year at the AIS Sport Performance Awards.

+In August 2024, Wearn defended his Olympic title in the Laser class.